 Under the PR Act, overall responsibility for recordkeeping in a local government rests with the Council's CEO.
-However, the recordkeeping responsibilities outlined in the PR Act extend to anyone who creates or receives public records, including council employees.
+However, the recordkeeping responsibilities outlined in the PR Act extend to anyone who makes or receives public records, including council employees.

-Specific recordkeeping responsibilities of the CEO
+Specific recordkeeping responsibilities of the CEO include:

-- ensuring the safe custody of all council records (not just public records)4 - ensuring the Council makes and keeps full and accurate records of activities and has regard to any relevant policy, standards and guidelines made by the State Archivist.5
+- ensuring the safe custody of all council records (not just public records) - ensuring the Council makes and keeps complete and reliable public records of activities, complies with any mandatory standards and has regard to relevant policies, made by the State Archivist.
+Council may also have regard to any guidelines issues by the State Archivist.